braden-chamberlain/Sprint_2/README.md

-These are practice SQL and MongoDB queries
+These files were used to practice SQL and MongoDB.
+- queries
+- pipelines
+- utilizing online tools for data storage